 So you have decided a camping trip is on the agenda and you have realized that your new fancy mobile device will not last the whole duration of your 3-day trip.
 If you are camping on a campsite then you will be incredibly lucky to have an outlet to use.
 On the other hand, if you are like most that go camping you will not have any access to any facilities, never mind a phone charging facility.

-5 Ways You Can Keep Your Devices Charged While Camping
+5 Ways You Can Charge a Phone While Camping

 Harness the Power of Solar